site logo

 SEVILLE - CONNECTIONS AT PLAZA DE ARMAS BUS STATION

-The Plaza de Armas bus terminal in Seville is about 2km across the city from the Santa Justa railway station.
-It is also about 2km from the Prado San Sebastian Bus Station.
+The Plaza de Armas bus terminal in Seville is about 3.2 km across the city from the Santa Justa railway station.
+It is about 2km from the Prado San Sebastian Bus Station.
 Official website for the bus station here.
-In Spanish mostly, some information is available other languages via the national flags at top right of first page.

 There is a direct bus between the Plaza de Armas and the Santa Justa railway station.This is route (line) 21, which also stops at the Prado de San Sebastian bus station.
 The number 21 bus runs 4 - 6 times an hour on weekdays and Saturdays, 3 times every hour on Sundays and Holidays.
 Intervals between buses are slightly irregular.

 The official website of the Seville city bus service is at www.tussam.es including a downloadable map.
-This is however only in Spanish.
-A useful site for Seville public transport information in English at https://en.redtransporte.com/sevilla/ which includes information about buses to places more distant.
-There is a lot more information about Seville, including maps,here
+The site is available in Spanish and English.
+There is a lot more information about Seville, including maps here

 The single line of Seville's metro (underground) rail network does not serve either the Plaza de Armas bus station or the Santa Justa rail station.
 It does have a stop at the Prado San Sebastian, the other major bus station and at San Bernado rail and bus station, served by regional trains and where some regional buses start their journeys.
-The metro website is http://www.metro-sevilla.es/en/ - available in English.
+The metro website is http://www.metro-sevilla.es/ - noi longer it seems available in English.

-Most parts of Seville can also reached by city buses from outside the Plaza de Armas.
+Most parts of Seville can also reached by city buses from outside the Plaza de Armas bus station.

 There is comprehensive information on buses in the Seville region (in Spanish only) at the 'Consorcio Transportes' website.
 Seville has more than one bus station for onward travel!
 CHECK BEFORE YOU TRAVEL as to which company goes from where.

-Buses to many destinations leave from the Plaza de Armas, but some leave from the Prado San Sebastian.
-The C3 and C4 circular routes link the two bus stations with buses every few minutes.
 The bus station at Prado San Sebastian is the yellow painted building with the arches, just around the corner from the tram/light rail stop**.
 The entrance is actually in the Plaza San Sebastian.
-The bus companies Autocares Casal, Monbus, IASA/Transtres, DAMAS, ALSA, AVANZABUS, TG COMES, LEDA and SOCIBUS use this terminal.
-They each have their own ticket/enquiry offices inside.
+Each bus compnay has its own own ticket/enquiry offices inside.
 In particular this includes the popular DAMAS route for tourists Sevilla – Ronda – Chipiona – Málaga.
-Please therefore check times and buy tickets in advance if you can at the DAMAS website.
+I suggest you check times and buy tickets in advance at the DAMAS website.

 ** The short tram line runs between San Bernado metro station via Prado San Sebastian (close to a lot of bus stops) to the old city centre at the Plaza Nueva, a distance of about 2km.
 Ticketing is integrated with the city buses operated under the Tussam banner.